 The United States government makes changes to immigration and travel policy for international students and scholars.
 Get informed on the latest updates.

 DHS Changes Due to COVID-19

-For spring, summer and fall semesters, DHS temporarily relaxed many of the regulations for F-1 students.
+For fall and spring semesters, DHS temporarily relaxed many of the regulations for F-1 students.

 - F-1 students could be enrolled in any combination of courses including all online courses.

 - On-campus work could have be done remotely if the position was flexible enough to allow it.

 - Students who left the U.S. during spring and summer but remained enrolled full-time were able to remain active as F-1 students regardless of the length of time spent abroad and could accumulate time abroad towards meeting eligibility requirements for benefits such as Optional and Curricular Practical Training (OPT and CPT).

 On October 25, 2021, U.S. President Joseph Biden issued “A Proclamation on Advancing the Safe Resumption of Global Travel During the COVID-19 Pandemic.”
 This presidential proclamation establishes new rules for international travel to the United States.
 The rules are effective November 8, 2021.

 To enter the U.S. as a noncitizen, you must be fully vaccinated for COVID-19 by an FDA approved or authorized vaccine or WHO Emergency Use Listing vaccine.
 In addition, you must show a negative COVID-19 test result within three days of your scheduled flight.
 To be considered “fully vaccinated,” you must have received all necessary doses of the vaccine series, and two weeks time must have passed since you received the last dose.
 There are limited exemptions for these new requirements.